SARS-CoV-2 wastewater surveillance data

 of gene copies per person per day, or MGC/person/day.

-Concentration: Concentrations are categorized into a three-tier system: Low, Watch, and Elevated.
-These categorizations are site-specific and a relative measure of concentration, meaning that it is valid to compare categories between sites (unlike comparing the underlying data itself).
+Concentration: Concentrations are categorized into a 6-tier system, from 'very low' to 'extremely elevated'.
+These categorizations are site-specific and a relative measure of concentration, meaning that it is valid to compare categories between sites.
 To determine the categorizations, quantile thresholds (20%, 40%, 60%, 80%, and 95%) are calculated using historical data from each site.
 Each data point is compared against these site-specific thresholds and placed into the appropriate 'bin' (0-20%, 60-80%, etc.).
-The data is then further categorized into a three-tier system as follows:
+The concentration categories are:

-- Low: 0-20% and 20-40%.
-Data in this category is relatively low compared to historical data from the site.
+- Low: 20-40%.
+Data in this category is fairly low compared to historical data from the site.

 there was not a significant recent trend based on the above